Our Mission:

 Margaret Weller-Stargell, President

-Andrew Givens, Vice-Chair
+Andrew Givens, Chair

 Jan Pahl, Secretary